JeffreyTM/SplicerBot/README.md

 # Commands
 Some stuff here is a WIP.
 I'm still trying to figure out how best to store the message id so it doesn't have to be included in commands, and I want to replace -reset with -delete.

 -setup: Sets up the initial message, introducing the Splicing Hall of Fame.

 -id (message id): Creates a message that displays the format for adding splices and gives the user the message id, which is also used for adding splices.

--add (message id, video link, audio link): Edits the previous message created and adds the splice with the video and audio links. reset (message id, arg): Resets the entire list of splices, used when someone creates a faulty add.
+-add (message id, video link, audio link): Edits the previous message created and adds the splice with the video and audio links.

+-reset (message id, arg): Resets the entire list of splices, used when someone creates a faulty add.